Customize a built-in sensitive information type

 To export the XML, you need to connect to the Security and Compliance Center via Remote PowerShell..

-Store your organization's rules in a in a variable by typing the following.
+- Store your organization's rules in a variable by typing the following.
 Storing something in a variable makes it easily available later in a format that works for remote PowerShell commands.

 $ruleCollections = Get-DlpSensitiveInformationTypeRulePackage

 - Make a formatted XML file with all that data by typing the following. (

 Set-contentis the part of the cmdlet that writes the XML to the file.)

 Make sure that you use the file location where your rule pack is actually stored.

 Find the rule that you want to modify in the XML

 The cmdlets above exported the entire rule collection, which includes the default rules we provide.
 Next you'll need to look specifically for the Credit Card Number rule that you want to modify.